renaissance-benchmarks/renaissance/CONTRIBUTION.md

 and included into the Renaissance distribution.

 Once the benchmark has been added, one needs to make sure to be compliant with the code formatting of the project.
-A convenient sbt task can do that check :
+A convenient sbt task can do that check:
 ```
 $ tools/sbt/bin/sbt renaissanceFormatCheck
 ```

-Another one can directly update the source files to match the desired format :
+Another one can directly update the source files to match the desired format:
 ```
 $ tools/sbt/bin/sbt renaissanceFormat
 ```

 Moreover, the content of the README and CONTRIBUTION files are automatically generated from the codebase.
 Updating those files can be done with the `--readme` command-line flag.
-Using sbt, one would do :
+Using sbt, one would do:
 ```
 $ tools/sbt/bin/sbt runMain org.renaissance.RenaissanceSuite --readme
 ```